atom/etch/README.md

 # etch

-**Warning:** This library is work-in-progress and hasn't been used in production yet.

 Etch is a library for writing HTML-based view components that provides the convenience of a **virtual DOM** while at the same time striving to be **minimal**, **interoperable**, and **explicit**.
 Etch can be used anywhere, but it was specifically designed with **Atom packages** and **Electron applications** in mind.

 ### Overview